AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 When to File

 How long you have to file your claim depends on your state’s statute of limitations for personal injury and property damage claims.
-The average is three years for personal injury claims and four years for property damage claims.
+The average is three years for both personal injury claims and property damage claims.
 That being said, we recommend filing a claim as soon as you can after an incident to speed up the reimbursement and repair processes.

 State Statute of limitations for personal injury claim (in years) Statute of limitations for property damage claim (in years)